 High School students are assessed to determine if they will be working toward a high school diploma or a certificate of completion.
 The IEP team makes this determination.
 Thus students may either follow an academic or a vocational curriculum.

-Academic Program: The Philips Academy high school course of study is based on California State Standards and corresponds to that of Alameda Unified School District, with exceptions to ensure that students meet the graduation requirements of their individual school districts.
+Diploma Track High School Program: The Philips Academy high school course of study is based on California State Standards and corresponds to that of Alameda Unified School District, with exceptions to ensure that students meet the graduation requirements of their individual school districts.
 Upper level students are permitted to enroll in courses at the local community colleges to obtain additional credits in advanced classes and lab sciences.
 (Tutoring support is provided to assist students in these classes).
-The majority of our graduates pass the California High School Exit Exam in both English Language Arts and Math.

-Subsequent to their completion of The Phillips Academy's high school program, most students continue their education in District-run transition programs until the age of 22.
+Subsequent to their completion of The Phillips Academy's vocational high school program, most students continue their education in district-run transition programs until the age of 22.

 Athletics: Students rotate through different athletic activities during the course of the school year.
-Students may participate as members of The Phillips Academy team in the Bay Area NPS Sports League for basketball, flag football, softball, soccer and cheer.
+Students may participate as members of The Phillips Academy sports team in the Bay Area NPS Sports League for basketball, flag football, softball, and soccer.
 Practices are twice a week with games and tournaments on Fridays.

 Enrichment: The High School Program offers a range of student activities, including Spirit Week, Prom, service learning, game night, talent show and frequent field trips.
 Many of the field trips are related to students' career interests and provide students with additional information to guide them in their career choices.